judearasu/tweeplus/README.md

 tweeplus
 ========

-Tweeplus is a flexible web application.
-Written using the Ruby on Rails framework.
+Tweeplus is a flexible web application for displaying a stream of live Tweets making use of AngularJS, Bootstrap, Dart and Ruby on rails.